soveng/website/src/content/philosophy/-index.md

     image: 'wide-open-sea.jpeg'
     float: 'right'
     content: |
-      Our craft is the art of choosing the right compromises—those that maximise sovereignty, minimise trust, and preserve optionality for generations of builders to come.
+      Our craft is the art of choosing the right compromises—those that maximize sovereignty, minimize trust, and preserve optionality for generations of builders to come.

       The [No Solutions podcast](https://castr.me/npub1n00yy9y3704drtpph5wszen64w287nquftkcwcjv7gnnkpk2q54s73000n) is our experiment in *Dia-Logos*—capturing the same free-flowing, exploratory conversations that spark during every cohort and pressing record.